dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 • Your frequency of cleanings

-What is the difference between residential vs. commercial cleaning businesses?
+What’s the difference between residential and commercial cleaning businesses?

 A residential cleaning business typically cleans homes and apartments, focusing on floors, bedrooms, kitchens, and bathrooms.